2020 Ward Boundaries – Saskatoon Municipal Wards Commission

 Will I have an opportunity to review ward boundary options?

 Yes.
-Following the first public consultation on June 19, 2019, the Municipal Wards Commission will draft boundary options.
-A second public consultation meeting will be held in the fall 2019 in order to receive additional citizen input prior to a final decision being made.
-Between the first and second public consultation citizens are invited to provide feedback online through www.saskatoon.ca/engage.
+The first of two public consultations was held June 19, 2019.
+Based on feedback received, the Municipal Wards Commission created three proposed ward boundaries options.
+A second public consultation meeting will be held September 25, 2019 in order to receive additional citizen input prior to a final decision being made.
+Citizens are invited to provide feedback online through www.saskatoon.ca/engage.

 What happens if my ward boundary changes?

 If your ward boundary changes, the shape of your ward and your city councillor change.
 This means you would vote in the new ward you will live in for the 2020 municipal election.
 Any change in wards does not affect your tax rate or anything else related to your residency.